 Ron Smith & Associates (RS&A), an HVAC exclusive training and consulting company based in Roswell, GA, was founded in 1991.
 RS&A, with its focus on operations, systems, processes, and disciplines soon was one of the industry’s leading training and consulting firms.
 Ron developed and then over the next several years personally presented his Dominant Market Share yearlong training program to over seventy distributor groups with well over 1900 contractor attendees.
 He sold the company in 1997.

 In 1997 he joined Service Experts in Brentwood, TN, an HVAC consolidator and public company, as Chief Operating Officer and served in that position until after the company was sold to Lennox Industries.
 When it sold in early 2000 it had 116 locations across the U.S after making more than 200 acquisitions, and with annual revenues of over $600 million.

-Ron founded, co-founded, owned, had or currently has an ownership in seventeen businesses.
+Ron founded, co-founded, owned, had or currently has an ownership in twenty-four businesses.